 While you may not give them much thought, chances are you have more assets to your name than you may realize.
-Perhaps the first assets you’ll think about are liquid assets, as these can quickly be leveraged in the event of a financial emergency.
+Perhaps the first assets you’ll think about are liquid assets — cash or an equivalent that can be converted to cash, as these can quickly be leveraged in the event of a financial emergency.

-So, any cash you have on hand — whether in checking or savings accounts, certificates of deposit, money market funds, etc. — would most definitely qualify.
-Stocks, bonds, retirement accounts and the like are also considered liquid assets for the same reason, though many consumers forget to include these because of the set-it-and-forget-it mindset they adopt with regard to this type of account.
+Any assets you have in checking or savings accounts, certificates of deposit, money market funds, etc. — would qualify.
+Stocks, bonds, retirement accounts and the like are also considered liquid assets for the same reason, though many consumers forget to include these because of the set-it-and-forget-it mindset often adopted with regard to this type of account.

 When it comes to other non-liquid assets, things get a little more complicated.
 Although you can get funds from these resources, it takes more time to obtain their full value.
 Non-liquid assets include your primary residence and any other real estate properties you may own (typically, at their respective market values) as well as automobiles and other vehicles.

 However, don’t forget to account for other high-value items, such as furniture, jewelry and collectibles, which can often contribute greatly to your accumulated assets.
 Because the value of non-liquid assets can shift dramatically, be sure to regularly take stock of your assets to ensure an accurate calculation of your net worth.

 Now time to consider your liabilities.
 These factors are the ones you should be placing an effort on minimizing, since they directly limit the potential for you to boost your net worth year over year.

 Statistically, what holds U.S. households back most is consumer debt.
 This encompasses non-mortgage debt such as credit cards, auto loans, personal loans and student loans, but still demonstrates a troubling trend.